Transport in Brisbane

-Transport in Brisbane, the capital and largest city of Queensland, Australia, is provided by road, rail, river and bay ferries, footpaths, bikepaths, sea and air.
+Transport in Brisbane, the capital and largest city of Queensland, Australia, is provided by road, rail, river, footpaths, bike paths, sea and air.

-Transport around Brisbane is managed by the Queensland Government and the councils of the local government areas which make up the metropolitan area, including the Brisbane City Council, with or without cooperation with external operators such as Airtrain Citylink.
+Transport is managed by the Queensland Government and the councils of the local government areas which make up the metropolitan area, including the Brisbane City Council.

-Most public transport in Brisbane is coordinated by TransLink.
-Rail services are operated by Queensland Rail, through its City network system.
-Bus services are operated by both the Brisbane City Council's Transport for Brisbane subsidiary and private operators, and uses the road network as well as dedicated bus lanes and busways.
+Most public transport services in Brisbane are coordinated by Translink.
+Train services are operated by Queensland Rail, through its City network system.
+Bus services are operated by both the Brisbane City Council's Transport for Brisbane subsidiary and private operators, using the road network as well as dedicated busways.
 Ferry services on the Brisbane River are operated by RiverCity Ferries.

-Road transport is via the standard residential street network managed by the Brisbane City Council and the connecting arterial road network which is managed by Department of Transport & Main Roads.
+The residential street network is managed by the Brisbane City Council and the connecting arterial road network is managed by the Department of Transport and Main Roads.
 The Brisbane Airport Corporation manages Brisbane Airport.